 Your Committees further find that over half of the states in the country have enacted some form of a 911 drug immunity law or have implemented a law or developed a pilot program to allow administration of medication, like naloxone hydrochloride, to reverse the effects of an opiate-related overdose.
 Numerous state and national organizations also support increased access to naloxone.

 Your Committees have amended this measure by:

-As affirmed by the records of votes of the members of your Committees on Commerce and Consumer Protection and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2424, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2424, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2392, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2392, S.D.
+1, and be referred to your Committee on Ways and Means.

 ROSALYN H. BAKER, Chair